input-output-hk/cardano-playground/docs/explain/new-network.md

 sudo date -u -s '2024-05-15 23:59:00Z'
 ```

-Start node, move funds from byon to shelley address and register pools
+Start node, move funds from byron to shelley address and register pools.

+Note: pools will be created with a default pledge of 10M ADA which also matches
+the default faucet pool delegation configured by setup-delegation-accounts.py
+during faucet setup.
+To choose differently, set the POOL_PLEDGE env var in
+lovelace.
+Additional configuration options for setting pool metadata url, port
+and more are available.
+See the cardano-parts repo's `flakeModules/jobs.nix`
+file for details.
 ```bash
 # Start node for the first time
 cardano-node-ng run \